 Modules 1-13 are the core learning and discussion modules.
-Here will find the reading, writing, and discussion assignments in the Module at a Glance document.
-You will be spending most of your time in these parts of the course.
-These modules have the following structure:
+You will find the reading, writing, and discussion assignments in the Module at a Glance document in each of these modules.
+You will be spending most of your time in these modules.
+These core modules have the following structure: